jameslamb/conference-notes/ODSC/odsc-west-2020.md

 - started talking about Ray
     - described it as "universal framework for distributed computing (Python and Java)"
 - key features of Ray:
-    - execute funcitons as "tasks", classes as "actors"
+    - execute functions as "tasks", classes as "actors"
     - asynchronous execution
     - distributed data
 - components: